by Shivedh Singh and Logan Riley

 Taking Analytics 360 data analysis even further

 We're excited to announce that Google has launched a new extension of Analytics 360, Advanced Analysis.
-It's currently in beta but they will slowly be rolling out to all 360 clients.
 This extension allows you to create your own bespoke reporting interface.
 By creating your own interface, you'll get to see more of the data you want and it will be easier to share with your colleagues or clients, who might be less analytics-savvy.

 Creating an interface is easy - simply choosing what data to show, and how it is shown.
 This simplifies the process of focusing on certain areas for your reporting.
 Once you create and define the interface, it is stored that way until you edit it.
 That means that all segments, dimensions, and metrics are retained in the reporting interface.